barricklab/breseq/src/doc/gd_format.rst

 5. **position** *<uint32>*

-   position of the first replaced nucleotide in reference sequence fragment.
+   position in the reference sequence of the first base that will be replaced.

 6. **size** *<uint32>*

-   number of bases *after* the specified reference position to replace with **new_seq**
+   number of bases *after* the specified reference position to replace with **new_seq**.

 7. **new_seq** *<string>*

-   new bases at position
+   new bases to substitute.

 DEL: Deletion mutation